corrosion-rs/corrosion/doc/src/usage.md

 ### Experimental: Install crate and headers with `corrosion_install`

 The default CMake [install commands] do not work correctly with the targets exported from `corrosion_import_crate()`.
-Corrosion provies `corrosion_install` to automatically install relevant files:
+Corrosion provides `corrosion_install` to automatically install relevant files:

 {{#include ../../cmake/Corrosion.cmake:corrosion-install}}